Electric Bike Sales

 Basic Parts (Components) of an E-Bike

 An e-bike is a very simple yet incredibly clever invention.
-Any e-bike needs six key parts to get going.
+Any e-bike needs seven key parts to get going.

 Let us look at each one of them in detail

 This is the heart in the innovative design of an E-Bike.
-Basically the engineers of E-Bikes have put a battery driven Electric Motor in tradition bicycles and given you this convenient tool.
+Basically the engineers have put a battery driven Electric Motor in tradition bicycles and given you this convenient tool – An ELECTRIC BIKE!

 So what does a motor do?